kachick/dotfiles/home-manager/README.md

 ## Writable config management (HomeManagerInit pattern)

-To keep configurations writable for applications that have their own settings UI or require frequent manual adjustments (e.g., Zed, Ghostty, Helix, Karabiner, SSH), we use a pattern involving `onChange`.
+To keep configurations writable for applications that have their own settings UI or require frequent manual adjustments (e.g., Zed, Ghostty, Karabiner, SSH), we use a pattern involving `onChange`.

 We provide a helper `hmInit` in `home-manager/lib.nix` that automates this pattern.
 See the comments in that file for more details.